bokkypoobah/BancorCrowdsaleAnalysis/README.md

 ## Contribution Event Data

 The raw data from running [script/getBancorCrowdsaleEventData.sh](script/getBancorCrowdsaleEventData.sh) can be found in [data/events.tsv](data/events.tsv) and the Excel form in [data/events.xls](data/events.xls).
 Note that this data does not tally with the reported totals from Bancor's website.

 Row 12,906 shows the first contribution after the `enableRealCap(...)` was called to set the cap to 250,000 ETH.
 At the time the cap was reduced to 250,000 ETH, there was an excess of 117,044.40 ETH (in the following transaction).
 469 transactions totaling 9,575.99 ETH should have been rejected by the new cap.

+## Contribution Event Data v2 Including Contract Internal Data

+The raw data from running [script/getBancorCrowdsaleEventDataV2.sh](script/getBancorCrowdsaleEventDataV2.sh) can be found in [data/eventsV2.tsv](data/eventsV2.tsv) and the Excel form in [data/eventsV2.xls](data/eventsV2.xls).
+Note that this data still does not tally with the reported totals from Bancor's website.

+Row 12,906 shows the first contribution after the `enableRealCap(...)` was called to set the cap to 250,000 ETH.
+At the time the cap was reduced to 250,000 ETH, there was an excess of 117,044.40 ETH (in the following transaction).
+469 transactions totaling 9,575.99 ETH should have been rejected by the new cap.